jdb/jdb.github.com/counter.rst

 ==================

 Counters serve many purposes in software development.
-It is sometimes handy to use a incrementor function which returns the new value every time it is called, like calling ``count()`` instead of manipulating directly a variable by using ``count += 1``.
+It is sometimes handy to use a incrementor function which *returns* the new value every time it is called, like calling ``count()`` instead of manipulating directly a variable by using a binding statement such as``count += 1``.
 It has its uses especially in Python where binding a variable does not return the bound value, as in the C langage.

+*Update: itertools.count() is in the standard library*

 There is a peculiar example_ in the official Python documentation on *lambda*.
 The *make_incrementor* function is misleadingly named since